There is a debate in the world about the usefulness and alleged obscene amounts of money earned by some professions.

-I have seen it almost on a daily basis and I will admit I have made many of the bad decisions when I first started.
+I have seen it almost on a daily basis and I will admit I made many bad negotiating decisions when I first started.

-This is why good agents spend thousands of dollars on coaching and training of selling systems.
+That’s why good agents spend thousands of dollars on coaching and training and selling systems.

 This human element of selling a property is why real estate agents will always be needed.